Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 November 2024 10.37.36 UTC
+- WIB: Selasa, 26 November 2024 11.31.05 UTC
-- WITA: Selasa, 26 November 2024 11.37.36 UTC
+- WITA: Selasa, 26 November 2024 12.31.05 UTC
-- WIT: Selasa, 26 November 2024 12.37.36 UTC
+- WIT: Selasa, 26 November 2024 13.31.05 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"Everybody is a genius.
+But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."

-Kategori: technology
+Kategori: inspirational